Below are some quick examples

 plt.title("Minimum temperature of Seattle", size = 25)

-In this article, I have explained the concept of a time series plot and by using the plot() function how to plot the time series DataFrame.
-Also explained how we can customize the time series plot and line plots using optional parameters.
+In this article, I have explained the generate time series plot() function and using its syntax, parameters, and usage how to plot the time series DataFrame.
+Also explained how we can customize the time series plot and line plots.

 Happy learning !!